The Office of Financial Aid is excited that you and your student are interested in Adrian College.

 SAP is assessed both qualitatively (by cumulative grade point average) and quantitatively (by earned credit hours).
 Progress is measured at the end of each semester to determine a student’s financial aid eligibility for future enrollment periods.
 Students not meeting these SAP standards are notified by the Office of Financial Aid (both by mail using their self-reported permanent address and through their Adrian College email account) that they have become ineligible for future financial aid eligibility and the process for appeal.

-Those students placed on Financial Aid Warning will have their notifications emailed to their Adrian College email accounts; students placed on Financial Aid Probation and Termination will have notifications sent to their Adrian College email accounts as well as through mail using their FAFSA permanent address.
+Those students placed on Financial Aid Warning will have their notifications emailed to their Adrian College email accounts; students placed on Financial Aid Probation and Denied status will have notifications sent to their Adrian College email accounts as well as through mail using their FAFSA permanent address.

 Financial Aid Warning